20 Ancient Greek Flower Myths

 7. Delphinium or Larkspur

-In Greek mythology, after the death of Achilles, after the Battle of Troy, Ajax and Ulysses fought with each other, over the body of Achilles, they would each have parts of him, they decided, but could not agree on who should have the arms.
+In Greek mythology after the death of Achilles during the Battle of Troy, Ajax and Ulysses fought with each other who would have his body.

 The larkspur, also known as knightspur, bloomed where Ajax’s blood had fallen.